 To explore this topic, we recently joined ACA IT-Solutions as part of their digital series.
-During the webinar we discussed how we see Atlassian Cloud and how our two flagship products, ScriptRunner for Jira Cloud and Project Configurator for Jira Cloud, can help users make the most of this platform.
+During the webinar we discussed how we see Atlassian cloud and how ScriptRunner for Jira cloud can help users make the most of this platform.

 Cloud is ideal for fast, continuous change.
 Automatic releases mean your team can benefit from fixes and updates with no interruption or downtime, not to mention the lower cost overall.
 Meanwhile, Server provides greater control over when and how updates take place - making it better suited for organisations with strict rules around data storage and downtime.

-The initial reaction to the Server licenses announcement was largely one of surprise and disappointment, and Walter saw resistance from customers when faced with the prospect of a move to Cloud.
+The initial reaction to the Server licences announcement was largely one of surprise and disappointment, and Walter saw resistance from customers when faced with the prospect of a move to cloud.
 However, he says sentiment is shifting amongst his customer base, with people realising that a move away from Server is something they will need to contend with and prepare for in the next two years.

 “It’s not just about shifting platforms - you also need to think about migrating tools”

-As the first Cloud tool of its kind, Project Configurator allows teams to continue their testing and staging processes when performing configuration migrations, reducing manual work and improving security.
-This is already extremely valuable, says Walter, and as the app continues to evolve we will see businesses feeling more confident in their ability to transition smoothly to the Cloud.
+Project Configurator allows teams to continue their testing and staging processes when performing configuration migrations, reducing manual work and improving security.
+This is already extremely valuable, says Walter, and as the app continues to evolve we will see businesses feeling more confident in their ability to transition smoothly to the cloud.

 “Get help and clean up before you migrate!”